 This course is designed to provide an in-depth study of English as used in a business setting.
 This review will include the use of many practical applications of grammar, word, and language mechanics such as punctuation, capitalization, and spelling.
-(Prerequisites: None) (3 credits lecture/0 credits lab)
+(Prerequisites: READ 0900 or READ 0960 or appropriate test score) (3 credits lecture/0 credits lab)